Kryzor/CS30-Major-Project/proposal.md

 ## Need to have
 - Actual infinite generation
-- Ghosts that use AI to move to the player
+- Ghosts that path find to move to the player
 - Pellets and bigger pellets for eating ghosts
 - Animated sprites for pacman and ghosts
 - Score counter